simplistix/mailinglogger/readme.txt

 	http://docs.python.org/lib/node293.html

-	In addition to the substitutions listed there, %(line)s may also be used.
-This is the first line of %(message)s
+	In addition to the substitutions listed there, the following are also available:

+        %(line)s - the first line of %(message)s
+        %(hostname)s - the hostname of the current machine

-        default: [Zope] %(line)s
+        default: [%(hostname)s] %(line)s

       format